-

 Process for the Annual Inclusion of Agricultural District Lands

 Each county legislative body designates an annual thirty-day period during which qualified landowners may submit a request to be considered for inclusion to an existing agricultural district.
-For Cattaraugus County, the annual thirty-day period will be held January 2nd through January 31st for the year 2024.
+For Cattaraugus County, the annual thirty-day period will be held January 2nd through January 31st for the year 2026.
 The requests from landowners to join an agricultural district are referred to the county Agricultural and Farmland Protection Board, as well as, a public notice and hearing.
 After referring the requests, the county legislative body determines whether the proposed inclusion of agricultural land should be accepted into an Agricultural District, or rejected.
 The county legislative body has no longer than one hundred twenty days from the close of the annual thirty-day period to accept or reject the requests for inclusion into an existing agricultural district.
+Per NYS AGML Section 303-B (Agricultural District Annual Inclusion) Law pertaining to the annual inclusion of parcels into the Certified Agricultural District

 History